Nat Cohen

 Nat Cohen (23 December 1905 – 10 February 1988) was a British film producer and executive.
 For over four decades he was one of the most significant figures in the British film industry, particularly in his capacity as head of Anglo-Amalgamated and EMI Films; he helped finance the first Carry On movies and early work of filmmakers such as Ken Loach, John Schlesinger, Alan Parker and David Puttnam.
 In the early 1970s while head of EMI Films he was called the most powerful man in the British film industry.
+He's been called "an unsung giant of British film who never got his due from the establishment in part because of (possibly unconscious) anti-Semitism... the ability to be a successful studio head is very rare and most only last a few years.
+Cohen did it successfully at various companies for over two decades."

 Early life

-Cohen was the son of a kosher butcher from the east end of London who was president of the Jubilee Street synagogue.
-He was the only son with one elder sister.
-Cohen's parents had emigrated from Poland in the early 1900s and his father was a silent partner in a cinema in the east end.
+Cohen was the only son of Jessie (d.
+8 October 1941) and Jacob Cohen who had emigrated from Poland (he had an older sister, Jenny).
+Jacob Cohen was a kosher butcher from the east end of London who was president of the Jubilee Street synagogue.
+He was a silent partner in a cinema in the east end.
 Cohen attended a local LCV school and then joined his father's business.
+However he was more interested in being involved in cinema and his father agreed.

 Cinema owner

+In 1932, Cohen bought a 650-seat cinema, the Savoy, in Teddington which he later called a "flea pit.
+I paid £5 for fourth and fifth reissues for three days.
+It was a modest living but one couldn't survive on that.
+I wanted to get into production and distribution."
+Later on the same year he headed a syndicate that converted the Regent Theatre into a cinema.
+Cohen's partner was Jerry Rafer, who was later killed in the war.

-In 1932, Cohen bought a 650-seat cinema, the Savoy, in Teddington.
-Over three years he built up a circuit of three cinemas in London and four in the regions.
+Over three years Cohen built up a circuit of three cinemas in London and four in the regions.
 One of the cinemas was the Mile End Empire, where Cohen ran talent quests before the movies commenced; among the artists who featured were a young Tommy Trinder and Bernard Delfont.

-Cohen then turned to distribution, starting with re-releases of the Hal Roach comedies.
+Cohen later said "the exhibition side wasn't exciting enough for me.
+I wanted to get into the production and distribution side."
+He turned to distribution, starting with re-releases of the Hal Roach comedies.
+"I was a loner," he said.
+"I mortgaged everything I had.
+If it had gone wrong I could not have bailed myself out."

 During World War II, Cohen distributed and exhibited military instruction films in England.
 His wife and daughter were sent to stay with his friend Sam Goldwyn.